Company Incorporation and Registration in Poland

-First step in the process of incorporating a company in Poland — you need to choose a legal from of your future Polish Company.
-The selection is not difficult, as there an uncontested leader amongst investors choice — the LLC (Limited Liability Company).
+First step in the process of incorporating a company in Poland — you need to choose a legal form of your future Polish company.
+The selection is not difficult, as there an uncontested leader amongst investors choice – the LLC – Limited Liability Company.
 Approximately 94 % of foreign investments in Poland are carried out in the form of LLC.

 Second step — you need to decide on key features of your new company (name, share capital, representation rules, etc.).
 You may use our online company incorporation form which we provide upon first contact.
 If any legal advise is required at this stage you may request consultation from our incorporation lawyers.

 Thirdly, you will need to gather all necessary documents.
 However, often we will be able to do that for you.
 Selection of documents required for company formation depends whether you want to:

 - invest directly (and become the shareholder of Polish Company in person) or